Loading

 3. The charting method

-The method is in the name: you create charts or tables for comparing several items of a category.
-The first column lists all your choices, and each column next to it can evaluate some property for each option.
+The charting method is a note-taking method where you create charts or tables to compare several items in a category.
+The first column is where you'll list all your choices.
+And each column next to it is where you'll evaluate a specific property for each option.

 The charting method of note-taking